dtonhofer/prolog_notes/README.md

 ## Depicting the "Byrd Box Model"

-Many details have been elided:
+Many details have been elided.

+- The "EXIT" port should really have been called the "SUCCESS" port.

 ![Byrd Box](pics/byrd_box_model/Byrd%20Box%20Model.svg)